RGB Color Lab

 How computer sees colours

-The "RGB color lab" is a project to demonstrate to children how the computer sees colors.
+The "RGB color lab" project shows children how the computer sees colors.

 MAIND SUPSI, Creating Tangible Interfaces course